JdeRobot/RoboticsAcademy/docs/_pages/exercises/MobileRobots/amazon_warehouse.md

 ROS Actions provide a way to execute asynchronous remote procedure calls.
 Similar to the request and response of a service, an action uses a *goal* to initiate a behaviour and sends the *result* when the behaviour is complete.
 But the action further uses *feedback* to provide updates on the behaviour's progress toward the goal and also allows for goals to be cancelled.

-Hence, services are handy for simple get/set instructions like querying status and managing configuration, they don't work well when we need to initiate a long running task, like navigation.
-For which actions are used!
+Hence, services are handy for simple get/set instructions like querying status and managing configuration, they don't work well when we need to initiate a long running task like navigation.
+This is exactly where actions can be used.

 {% include gallery id="theory" caption="Theory" %}